 Pure Yoga: Various locations; Yoga Room: 3, 4 & 15/F Xiu Ping Commercial Building, 104 Jervois Street, Sheung Wan

 The most iconic views of Hong Kong’s vertical cityscape can be taken in from the top of The Peak, the highest point on Hong Kong Island.
 Several different observation decks provide sweeping city vistas (best appreciated on sunny days, when the mist has blown away from the Harbour).
 A historic tram trundles visitors slowly up to the top.
 Afterwards, save some time for a wander around the adjacent Hong Kong Zoological and Botanical Gardens.

 The Peak Tower, 126 Peak Road, Hong Kong

 Do some junk sightseeing

 The days when red-sailed junks would regularly sweep across Victoria Harbour have long since passed, though it’s still possible to hop on the few token boats that still circle the waters.
-AquaLuna offers 45-minute rides that show off some of the best Harbour views, and are perfect to squeeze in during a between-meetings break – particularly as the tours also serve up tasty beverages.
+AquaLuna offers hop on, hop off rides during the day (Monday to Friday), and 45-minute trips in the evening.
+They show off some of the best Harbour views and are perfect for squeezing in between or after meetings.

 Dip into some local history

 For those who want to learn a bit more about this city’s fascinating history, the Hong Kong Museum of History provides a perfect, manageable window into its past.
-Exhibitions look at the city from its prehistoric origins right up to the modern day, with emphasis on rule by Chinese dynasties, traditional folk culture, the Opium Wars, and the growth of today’s megalopolis.
+Exhibitions look at the city from its prehistoric origins right up to the modern day, with emphasis on rule by Chinese dynasties, traditional folk culture and the growth of today’s megalopolis.

 Hong Kong Museum of History, 100 Chatham Road South, Tsim Sha Tsui, Kowloon